-- Evaluated the appropriateness of the valuation methodology utilised to determine the recoverable amount in accordance with IAS 36. - Evaluated the appropriateness of the cash flows which were included against the allowed cash flows for a fair value less costs of disposal model under IAS 36. - Tested management's impairment model's mathematical accuracy. - Discount rates recalculated the weighted average cost of capital (WACC) used to discount the cash flows and assessed the reasonableness of those rates based on knowledge of the economic environment and the risk premium associated with the respective industries and countries. - Estimated gas supply volumes assessed the reasonableness of estimated gas supply through relevant commercial data, including gas supply contracts, memorandum of understanding, and local and regional gas reserves data and gas production projections from different sources. - Forecasted energy prices agreed forecasted prices to market data and assessed estimated price differentials for reasonableness by comparing to historical results. - Determined a point estimate of the recoverable amount of the investment in joint venture to assess the reasonableness of management's recoverable amount.
+- Evaluated the appropriateness of the valuation methodology utilised to determine the recoverable amount in accordance with IAS 36. - Evaluated the appropriateness of the cash flows which were included against the allowed cash flows for a fair value less costs of disposal model under IAS 36. - Tested the mathematical accuracy of management's impairment model. - Discount rates recalculated the weighted average cost of capital (WACC) used to discount the cash flows and assessed the reasonableness of those rates based on knowledge of the economic environment and the risk premium associated with the respective industries and countries. - Estimated gas supply volumes assessed the reasonableness of estimated gas supply through relevant commercial data, including gas supply contracts, memorandum of understanding, and local and regional gas reserves data and gas production projections from different sources. - Forecasted energy prices agreed forecasted prices to market data and assessed estimated price differentials for reasonableness by comparing to historical results.